GamesCreed

 Striking back with the blade of a sword deserved quite a few chuckles.
 If the enemy were slow enough to react, swinging the sword wildly from left to right would make short work of swarms.
 Certain enemies in Crimen – Mercenary Tales would lose a firearm occasionally.
 With the 1800s soldiers or skeleton pirates, they’d drop a flintlock pistol.
 Every gun was good for only two rounds, but the bullets meeting their targets meant a single ‘strike’ to take out an enemy.

 The Aztec warriors themselves wielded bows at times.
-It was interesting to face off warriors that used these to attack.
+It was interesting to face off against warriors who used these to attack.
 Hitting an arrow at the right moment would prevent it from piercing the player character.
-Striking it a second time would send it back to the person that fired it.
+Striking it a second time would send it back to the person who fired it.
 Getting a bow of one’s own would allow them to shoot five arrows at the surrounding enemy forces.
 Once the arrows were used up, the bow was completely useless.

 Carbon Studio, Crimen – Mercenary Tales, Reviews, Quest 2

 A wand was only the second most destructive weapon in Crimen – Mercenary Tales.
-With no other equal, was the small grenade.
+With no other equal, the small grenade was.
 Like the gun, this weapon only appeared on occasion.
 Tossing it into the right crowd will eliminate almost every enemy headed one’s way.
-Drop it too close and the enemies wouldn’t be the only ones affected by the explosive.
+Drop it too close, and the enemies wouldn’t be the only ones affected by the explosive.
 During boss battles, the character telling the story was rooted in place.
 It was always explained within the context of the story why one was not able to move.

 Carbon Studio, Crimen – Mercenary Tales, Reviews, Quest 2

-The artwork in Crimen – Mercenary Tales might, in the eyes of some, might require polish.
-But I felt it complimented the arcade style of the game very well.
-It was reminiscent of PS2 era FPS games.
+The artwork in Crimen – Mercenary Tales might, in the eyes of some, require polish.
+But I felt it complemented the arcade style of the game very well.
+It was reminiscent of PS2-era FPS games.
 Fighting through each story, one could say it was like living a childhood dream.
 It invoked a sense of nostalgia regarding the art style.

 Review Overview